ChaunceyKiwi/image-matting/readme.md

 The functions acting the calculation are from the libraries of openCV, Eigen and Suitesparse.

-You can read .pdf paper in the /report to get a better and more stright-forward comprehension.
+A .pdf report is also provided in directory /report for the purpose of helping illustrate the idea of this paper.

 ## Configuration